Be careful what you wish for

 ‘Why?
 Is he from down South?’

 ‘I don’t know.
 It doesn’t matter anyway.
 I know he spends time in a bar called Kelly’s Tavern.
 That’d be a good place to start.’

 He knew the place.
 Everybody knew the place—so they could avoid it.
 It was the roughest dive for miles.

 No danger, my ass.

 ‘What do you want me to say to him if I find him?’

 ‘Tell him I have a proposition for him.’

 She shook her head.

-She fished in her bag and pulled out half a photograph.
-It had started out as a photograph of two people but one of them had been cut out.
+She fished in her bag, pulled out half a photograph.
+It had started out as a whole photograph of two people but one of them had been cut out.
 It had been taken somewhere hot and sunny.
 Dixie was wearing a loud Hawaiian shirt.
 All that was visible of the woman who’d been cut out was a bare arm.
 He glanced at Carly’s arm but she was wearing long sleeves.

 ‘Is that you who’s been cut out?’